osmud/osmud/README.md

 **Note: Skip osmud-dnsmasq instructions until we have made the change for dnsmasq to read the DHCP MUD header option.**

-To install the integration among osMUD and dnsmasq follow the [instructions stored here](https://github.com/osmud/osmud/BuildAndInstall-dnsmasq.md#install-osmud-dnsmasq-on-the-router)
+To install the integration among osMUD and dnsmasq follow the installing instruction stored in `BuildAndInstall-dnsmasq.md`.

 ### Install osMUD